 - Trees – silver, white, white beaded, bottle brush, candles

-- Wreaths (paint white) – 14″ grapevine wreath here and white paint
+- White Wreaths – metal – OR – 14″ grapevine wreath here and white paint

 - Gold-Rimmed Dinnerware – here

 - White and Gold Christmas Napkins – words here or snowflakes here

 - Snow Village Ornaments – here, here, here and here